italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

   * provides to the PID/(Q)EAA Provider PAR endpoint the parameters previously listed above, using the ``request`` parameter (hereafter Request Object) according to :rfc:`9126` Section 3 to prevent Request URI swapping attack.
   * MUST create the ``code_verifier`` with enough entropy random string using the unreserved characters with a minimum length of 43 characters and a maximum length of 128 characters, making it impractical for an attacker to guess its value.
 The value MUST be generated following the recommendation in Section 4.1 of :rfc:`7636`.
   * signs this request using the private key that is created during the setup phase to obtain the Wallet Attestation.
 The related public key that is attested by the Wallet Provider is provided within the Wallet Attestation ``cnf`` claim.
-  * MUST create the value of the ``OAuth-Client-Attestation`` and  ``OAuth-Client-Attestation-PoP`` parameter according to OAuth 2.0 Attestation-based Client Authentication [`OAUTH-ATTESTATION-CLIENT-AUTH`_], since in this flow the Pushed Authorization Endpoint is a protected endpoint.
+  * MUST the ``OAuth-Client-Attestation`` and  ``OAuth-Client-Attestation-PoP`` parameters according to OAuth 2.0 Attestation-based Client Authentication [`OAUTH-ATTESTATION-CLIENT-AUTH`_], since in this flow the Pushed Authorization Endpoint is a protected endpoint.
 The first JWT is the Wallet Attestation JWT and the second JWT is the Wallet Attestation Proof of Possession.
   * specifies the types of the requested credentials using the ``authorization_details`` [RAR :rfc:`9396`] parameter.

 The PID/(Q)EAA Provider performs the following checks upon the receipt of the PAR request: